GreenleafLab/motifmatchr/README.md

 A number of needed packages are installed in this process.
 One of the dependencies has a system requirement for the gsl library, so if this is not installed already it may need to be installed separately.

-## match_motifs
+## matchMotifs

-The primary method of motifmatchr is `match_motifs`.
+The primary method of motifmatchr is `matchMotifs`.
 This method has two mandatory arguments:

 1) Position weight matrices or position frequency matrices, stored in the PWMatrix, PFMatrix, PWMatrixList, or PFMatrixList objects from the TFBSTools package